germka/MLift/README.md

 # MLift
-# Django project for collecting applications for repair and maintenance of elevators
+# Django project for collecting requests for repair and maintenance of elevators